Main view of Nextas Zero-Point Clamping System module

 • Clamping Force Booster: Optional turbo function increases holding force for heavy-duty jobs.

-• Self-Cleaning Air Blast: Integrated channels clear debris before clamping to ensure perfect seating.
+• Self-Cleaning Air Blast: Integrated channels clear debris before clamping for perfect seating.

 • Position Monitoring: Sensor-ready for feedback to confirm clamp/unclamp status for secure automation.